Sustainable Lake Management in Switzerland

 3.1 Water Temperature

-Temperature is a physical property of water indicating its relative hotness or coldness.
+Water temperature is a physical property of water indicating its relative hotness or coldness.
 More specifically, it is the measure of the thermal energy produced by the vibrations of water molecules.
 Inputs such as solar radiation increase the kinetic energy of the molecular vibrations, thereby increasing the temperature.
-The Celsius scale with units of degrees Celsius […]
+The Celsius scale with units of degrees […]

 Read More